avollmerhaus/dofaucet/README.md

 Neat tricks:
  - creates DNS records for both internal and external droplet IPs
  - adds ssh pubkeys to droplets (only keys already uploaded to DO)
- - adds alls created droplets to a project so they're easy to identify
+ - adds all created droplets to a project so they're easy to identify

 # Example usage